-A short jaunt from the pretty town of Sorrento affords you a lovely daytrip to the Isle of Capri.
-Keeping the naming conventions simple (but a little confusing), the main town on this little island is also called Capri, and a smaller town located high in the hills is called Anacapri.
+A short jaunt from the pretty town of Sorrento affords you a lovely day trip to the Isle of Capri.

-A small word of caution before we proceed: the ferry ride to the island can be a bit rough, even for people who may pride themselves on having strong stomachs.
-When we went, the water was a little bit choppy, and the ferry we took really shook up my insides.
-Thankfully it’s only about a 20-minute journey!
+A small word of caution before we proceed.
+The ferry ride to Capri can be a bit rough, even for those who pride themselves on having strong stomachs.
+On the day we visited, the water was rather choppy, and the ferry we took really shook up my insides.
+Thankfully, it’s only about a 20-minute journey!

-As a point of reference we took the HSC Ferry Isola di Capri.
-They also have a hydrofoil and fast ferries, but I’m not sure if any one would offer a smoother ride than the others.
+As a point of reference, we took the HSC Ferry Isola di Capri.
+They also have a hydrofoil and fast ferries to the island.
+But honestly, I’m not sure if any one mode of transport would offer a smoother ride than the others.
 You can check ferry times here: Caremar

-By the way, 20 minutes can feel like a lifetime when you’re getting sick to your stomach.
-Partway through the shaky ride, I went outside to get fresh air, but it failed to help my rolling stomach, so I came back inside.
+By the way, 20 minutes can feel like a lifetime when you’re trying not to get motion-sick.
+Partway through the shaky ride, I went outside to get fresh air, but it failed to help my rolling stomach.
 As my nausea worsened, I spent the last 10 minutes of the journey trying, unsuccessfully, to get into the bathroom.
 (I kept getting pushed aside by other women, apparently either bolder or more desperate to use the facilities than I was.)

 Eventually I resorted to sitting in my seat, with my head between my legs until the ordeal was over.
 As people filtered off the boat, I had one nice Italian lady stop by my seat to offer me some dry crackers.
 She didn’t speak any English, but she did sweep her hand up from her stomach to her mouth then outward, the universal hand gesture for the act of vomiting.

-I wasn’t alone in my suffering either; several people from our tour group were in the same boat (both literally and figuratively), so as soon as we reached Marina Grande, our tour guide pointed out the closest pharmacist and told us to ask for Xamamina (Italian for Dramamine).
+I wasn’t alone in my suffering either; several people from our tour group were in the same boat (both literally and figuratively).
+So, as soon as we reached Capri’s main port of Marina Grande, our tour guide pointed out the closest pharmacy and told us to ask for Xamamina (Italian for Dramamine).
 It sounds as though this is a fairly common request there.

-We spent a bit of time walking around the town until the Dramamine hit and my stomach settled back to normal.
-One of the big draws here is to see the Blue Grotto, a low-slung natural cave overlooking the ocean with incredibly translucent blue water sloshing inside.
-When the weather is favourable, you can get a guided tour inside the mouth of the cave by rowboat.
-Unfortunately for us, weather conditions weren’t on our side and the grotto was closed to rowboats.
-However they still had regular boat tours running, so we hopped on one.
+When the weather is favourable, you can take a guided tour inside the mouth of the Blue Grotto by rowboat.
+Unfortunately for us, weather conditions weren’t on our side and the grotto was closed to small boats.
+However, they still had regular boat tours running, so we hopped on one.

 The boat tour gave us just a small hint of what the water colour must be like inside the grotto:

-The tour also gave us a closer look at the Faraglioni Rocks, three massive rock formations so big that they each have their own name: Stella, di Mezzo and di Fuori.
+The boat tour also gave us a closer look at the Faraglioni Rocks – three massive rock formations so big that they each have their own name: Stella, di Mezzo and di Fuori.

 Something else we discovered in Anacapri was giant lemons.
 These were about the size of pomelo grapefruits.
 They are said to be sweeter than regular lemons and are often the type used for making limoncello.

-If you have time, you can also take a chair lift to the top of Mount Solaro, the highest point on the island.
-Unfortunately we didn’t have time to take it in.
+If you have time, you can also take a chair lift to the top of Mount Solaro.
+At 589 meters above sea level, it’s the highest point on the island.